Different question types

 - Argument against theory X

-- Response to this argument
+- Weak response to this argument

 - Conclusion: Theory X is correct because of the arguments above